-We want to encourage you, as a patient at Abbeville Area Medical Center, to speak openly with your health care team, take part in your treatment choices, and promote your own safety by being well-informed and involved in your care.
-Because we want you to think of yourself as a partner in your care, we want you to know your rights as well as your responsibilities during your stay at Abbeville Area Medical Center.
+We want to encourage you, as a patient of Abbeville Area Medical Center or one of its Physician Network practices, to speak openly with your health care team, take part in your treatment choices, and promote your own safety by being well-informed and involved in your care.
+Because we want you to think of yourself as a partner in your care, we want you to know your rights as well as your responsibilities during your outpatient treatment at Abbeville Area Medical Center or its Physician Network practices.
 We invite you and your family to join us as active members of your health care team.

 You have the right to: